Clinical-Genomics/trailblazer/README.md

 ### Monitor the progress of analysis workflows submitted to SLURM

 Trailblazer is a tool that aims to provide:
-- Monitoring of processes that require submission to a workflow manager
+- Monitoring of processes that require submission to a workflow manager.
-- Display metadata for each analysis within a web based user interface
+- Display metadata for each analysis within a web based user interface.

 [Here][Trailblazer-UI] you can find a simple web UI for Trailblazer that helps you keep track of the status of multiple runs